SolaceSamples/solace-samples-javascript/docs/_tutorials/publish-subscribe.md

 Notice parameters to the session `subscribe` function.

 *   __The first parameter__ is the subscription topic.
-*   __The second (Boolean) parameter__ specifies whether a corresponding events will be generated when the subscription is added successfully.
+*   __The second (boolean) parameter__ specifies whether a corresponding event will be generated when the subscription is added successfully.
 *   __The third parameter__ is the correlation key.
 This parameters value will be returned to the `SUBSCRIPTION_OK` session event listener for as the `correlationKey` property of the event: `event.correlationKey`.
-*   __The last, fourth parameter__ is the function call timeout.
+*   __The fourth parameter__ is the function call timeout.
 The timeout sets the limit in milliseconds the `subscribe` function is allowed to block the execution thread.
 If this limit is reached and the subscription is still not added, then an exception is thrown.

 After the subscription is successfully added the subscriber is ready to receive messages and nothing happens until a message is received.